 Ground vegetation consists of native plants and provides a substrate for woodland fauna, so weeding should be minimised.
-Certain stand treatments on heavier soils give rise to growths of bracken or coarse grasses with inhibit regeneration and growth.
-Herbicides, for grasses, should be limited to spot applications of one metre diameter around the tree.
-For bracken, hand-cutting is preferred except in dense stands where selective herbicide may be used.
+Certain stand treatments on heavier soils give rise to growths of bramble, bracken or coarse grasses which inhibit regeneration and growth.
+Weeding is normally required for the first 3-4 years in order to ensure that transplants are not smothered.
+Herbicides should be used mainly for grassy vegetation and should normally be spot applications limited to a spot of one metre diameter around the planted trees.
+Handcutting is preferable for wildlife conservation where grasses are not dominant in the ground vegetation, especially if it can be delayed until late June.
+Alternatively where beech is the main seedling species hand-cutting in February is suitable when the retained dead leaves make seedlings easy to see.